-Appendicitis is an emergency and often leads to the removal of the appendix, a slim organ that runs into the large intestine and along the abdomen.
-If the appendix becomes inflamed it can rupture and burst, which allows fecal matter to enter the abdomen, potentially spreading a life-threatening infection throughout the body.
+Appendicitis — the inflammation of the appendix — is an emergency and often leads to the removal of this slim organ that runs into the large intestine and along the abdomen.
+If the appendix ruptures, fecal matter can enter the abdomen, potentially spreading a life-threatening infection throughout the body.
 Appendicitis can occur in any age group, but older people are much more at risk for a rupture than younger individuals.
-The symptoms of appendicitis can start mild and may be difficult to spot in the early stages.
+The early symptoms of appendicitis are mild and may be difficult to spot until the condition has progressed.

 Pain near the navel or belly button is the first notable sign of appendicitis.
 It generally circles the navel in the beginning, and then, as the symptoms worsen, begins to spread throughout the abdomen.
 The pain typically starts with short bouts of achiness.
 As time progresses, the duration of each bout lengthens, as does its intensity.
 What was once described as sore, achy, or tender soon turns into a stabbing pain that could be warning of an impending rupture.

 A person experiencing the initial symptoms of appendicitis is unlikely to feel like eating.
 While this symptom is far from unique to appendicitis, coupled with one or more other symptoms it is significant.
 Also, when eating and drinking become difficult, dehydration can set in fairly quickly, which can exacerbate the condition.

 Many individuals with appendicitis experience a few days of nausea with varying degrees of severity.
 Depending on how serious this symptom becomes, vomiting can also occur.
 Often, this symptom confuses people, who assume they have the stomach flu and may, therefore, put off seeing a doctor.